getzola/zola/docs/content/documentation/getting-started/installation.md

 $ flatpak run org.getzola.zola [command]
 ```

-To avoid having to type this everytime, an alaias can be created in `~/.bashrc`:
+To avoid having to type this everytime, an alias can be created in `~/.bashrc`:

 ```sh
 $ alias zola="flatpak run org.getzola.zola"